ximicpp/XOffsetDatastructure/README.md

 ## 6. Summary

-XOffsetDatastructure is a serialization library designed to reduce or even eliminate the performance consumption of serialization and deserialization in the game industry by utilizing zero-encoding and zero-decoding.
+XOffsetDatastructure is a serialization library designed to reduce or even eliminate the performance consumption of serialization and deserialization by utilizing zero-encoding and zero-decoding.

 XOffsetDatastructure is also a collection of high-performance data structures designed for efficient read and in-place/non-in-place write, with performance comparable to STL.